Accessibility for Manitobans Act

 • Crying in a parking lot

-by HLaw, almost 3 years ago
+by HLaw, over 3 years ago

 Our son has a very rare disorder and has global delays; he uses a wheelchair for mobility.
 He loves to eat at restaurants.
 We have tried to go to a local place three times - twice we ate in but not without having to ask for a manager to assist - the manager didn’t come talk to us nor did it make the visit any more welcoming on their behalf, but twice we actually got a table.
 The place has had a couple of incarnations since a chain moved out.
 There is a ramp to get in - the main...
 Continue reading